otrv4/otrv4/otrv4.md

    ```

   * When creating a non-interactive auth message, do not create a MAC tag.
 This
-    is not necessary since the MAC tag created with the non-interactive DAKE
+    is not necessary since the MAC tag created in the non-interactive DAKE
-    includes the data message.
-When creating a regular data message, use the MAC
+    (`Auth MAC`) already authentifies the data message.
+In any other case, use
-    key to create a MAC tag.
-MAC all the sections of the data message from the
+    the MAC key to create a MAC tag.
+MAC all the sections of the data message
-    protocol version to the encrypted message.
+    from the protocol version to the encrypted message.

    ```
    Authenticator = KDF_2(MKmac || Data_message_sections)